muratk3n/thirdwave/en/README.md

 ---

-Yes I remember the K Russell movie, a high school for suphero kids floating in the air - *Sky High*.
+Yes I remember the K Russell movie, a high school for gifted kids floating in the air - *Sky High*.

 ---